Powerlearnproject/se-day1-assignment-skalyembe/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a field of engineering that focuses on the design, development, maintenance, testing, and management of software systems ensure that software is reliable, performs well, and meets the intended requirements. helps design systems that can handle increased loads and scale effectively.

 Identify and describe at least three key milestones in the evolution of software engineering.